ONSvisual/geo-scripts/README.md

 ## Updating the config files

 It should be possible to add additional geographies or years by modifying the config files, without the need to edit the script files.
+You will typically need to add multiple entries to `/config/source-files.js` (oa/parent lookups, names and boundaries) for each new geography/year, as well as updating the `/config/geo-config.js` and `/config/vtiles-config.js` files.

 ## Editing the scripts